 “In Toxicating Languages of Bioinformatic Circulation: Poetics and other ‘smallwork’ in The Flame Alphabet.”
 Narrating Life: Contagion, Immunity, Mutation, ed.
-Elisabeth Friis, Stefan Herbrechter, and Cristina Iuli.
-Experimental Practices series, Amsterdam: Rodopii/Brill Press.
-(Forthcoming in 2016).
+Elisabeth Friis and Stefan Herbrechter.
+Experimental Practices series, Amsterdam: Rodopii/Brill Press (February 2016).

 In direct and lively relation to my research, my current teaching repetoire includes courses in: